 While Miller's tenure was relatively short, his efforts to stabilize the company and lay the groundwork for future growth were crucial in helping Rite Aid recover from the scandals that had plagued it in the late 1990s.

-Mary Sammons assumed the role of CEO at Rite Aid in 2003—bringing with her a wealth of experience from her time at Fred Meyer.
+Mary Sammons took the helm of Rite Aid in 2003, drawing from her prior leadership at Fred Meyer.

 John Standley took the reins as CEO of Rite Aid in 2010, succeeding Mary Sammons and inheriting a company that had undergone significant expansion in the preceding years.